gburanov/code_practice/ruby/bookmarks/README.md

 * I would definitely use pure frontend and return just json
 * Add auth - devise? - if needed?
 * Use different DB
-* Use better search solution - like Elasticsearch

 * Improve frontend - I am just a BE dev
 * Add FE validations - now it is only BE
 * I would use Rails only for the backend in real project - and write FE in smth like React/Rails